khubabshams/endorse-plus/README.md

 - [Google Fonts](https://fonts.google.com/) was used to import sites' fonts.
 - [Font Awesome](https://fontawesome.com/) was used to import the icons on this site.
 - [Canva](https://www.canva.com/) was used to create the logo and colours palette of this site.
+- [Pexels](https://www.pexels.com) was used to download the users' profile photos
-- [Freepik](https://www.freepik.com/) was used to download the users' profile photos and error page icons.
+- [Freepik](https://www.freepik.com/) was used to download the  error page icons.
 - [Favicon Converter](https://favicon.io/favicon-converter) was used to convert the created logo image to a favicon.
 - [QuillBot](https://quillbot.com/) was used to check the grammar of the readme file.
 - [Google Translate](https://translate.google.com/) was used to find translations needed for the readme file.